common-fate/docs-archive/docs/approvals/sso/google.md

 Then click **Create Group**

-You will need to redeploy using `gdeploy update` to update the indentity provider changes.
+You will need to redeploy using `gdeploy update` to update the identity provider changes.

 If all goes well, you will see the following confirmation.